 - Be verified as successful completers of the CDCR Basic Correctional Officer Academy*

-The student’s academic record shall be clearly annotated to reflect that the credit was earned by examination/experience.
-Credits acquired by examination/experience are not applicable to meeting of such unit load requirements as Selective Service deferment, Veterans or Social Security benefits.
+The student’s academic record shall be clearly annotated to reflect that the credit was earned for prior experiential learning.
+Credits acquired for prior experiential learning are not applicable to meeting of such unit load requirements as Selective Service deferment, Veterans or Social Security benefits.